legendu-net/blog/misc/content/2017-08-26-docker-on-mac.markdown

 allocated from the total available memory on your Mac.
 This might not be enough in some situations (e.g., when you run BeakerX).
 You'd make set it to be a larger value.

+Default file location for user settings is `~/Library/Containers/com.docker.docker/Data/database/com.docker.driver.amd64-linux/etc/docker/daemon.json` However, you shouldn't edit it directly.
+Instead,
+You should go to the whale icon in the taskbar > Preferences > Daemon > Advanced.

 ## Advanced Settings